 As with anything complex, there are plenty of pitfalls.
 Here are a few of the gotchas you should avoid.

-- Not using your own data for Performance Max campaigns is not using all of the cards you have up your sleeve.
+If you aren’t doing this then you are not using all of the cards you have up your sleeve.
 If you have a customer list, you should always upload it.
-This will teach Google what converting customers look like and find more of the same.
+This will teach Google what converting customers looks like and find more of the same.
 Use caution with the audiences you add, though.
 Adding audiences that haven’t converted will teach Google the wrong thing.

 Ecommerce PPC management tips